cyril-ui-developer/simple-react-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## The app is configured to work with mock server (json-server) as alternative to Reqres API.
+To run using mock server, open a new terminal and execute 'npm run jsonserver'.
+Go to axiosClient.js in src/redux folder and change 'const JSON_BASE_URL = reqResAPI' to 'const JSON_BASE_URL = mockServer'.

 ## Reasoning behind your technical choices.
 1. React is a popular JavaScript library for building user interfaces.
 React makes it painless to create interative UIs and it's  component-based.
 Implemented React to build stateful and stateless components.